-It soon became clear why such a deep dive into a huge pile of documents hadn’t been done.
+It soon became clear why such a deep dive into a huge pile of documents hadn’t been completed.
 The task was incredibly daunting.
-This kind of textual analysis is not something that computers can do because computers can’t understand the nuance, ambiguities, and contradictions of natural language the way humans do.
+This kind of textual analysis is not something computers can do.
+They can’t understand the nuance, ambiguities, and contradictions of natural language the way humans do.
 On the other hand, the cognitive load of identifying (any of) 300 different variables in a long passage of text like a news article is significant.
 It’s both extremely challenging and extremely boring.
 “My very smart undergrads felt it was an impossible task,” Adams recalls.
 “Each article would take hours to complete and once you proved that you could do it, you’re kind of like ‘that was terrible and I never want to do it again.’”

 Adams began to look into ways to break the job down into smaller assignments and then automate the work as much as possible.
 Existing tagging software required too much of annotators and still gathered too little data, so he decided to design a new solution.
 After much trial and error Adams found that an assembly line approach using the proper analytical units and tagging interfaces could efficiently break out large and complex content analysis jobs into brief, simple tasks that relatively untrained people could complete in series or in parallel.

-Adams then teamed up with veteran software engineer and Thusly Co-Founder Norman Gilmore and a team of programmers to create TagWorks, a web-based software that not only decomposes a monumental effort into a series of simple tasks, it also trains and manages analysts and crowd workers directly through the software.
+Adams then teamed up with veteran software engineer and Thusly Co-Founder Norman Gilmore.
+Together with a team of programmers, they have now created TagWorks, a web-based software that not only decomposes a monumental effort into a series of simple tasks, it also trains and manages analysts and crowd workers directly through the software.
 TagWorks also automatically aggregates the work of crowd workers to validate results, formalizing and exploiting intersubjective epistemology so that principal investigators can feel confident about their results without having to check each tag.
-This allows researchers (like you) to scale-up their workforces by a factor of 100 (or more) while significantly scaling back their management role.
+These unique features allow researchers to scale-up their workforces by a factor of 100 (or more) while significantly scaling back their management role.

-If you’ve dreamt of a rich, multi-level examination of a very large collection of documents, but found yourself lacking appropriate tools and resources.
-Don’t give up.
+If you’ve dreamt of a performing a rich examination of a very large collection of documents, but found yourself lacking appropriate tools and resources, don’t give up.
+Don’t settle.
 Don’t reduce the scope of your study or the richness and clarity of your variables.